skip to main content

 Heather Fudger /

-In today’s continuously evolving workplace, the need for communication and collaboration is more important than ever.
-Digital technology is constantly reshaping the way people work.
-Employees are bringing tablets, laptops and smartphones into meetings as ways to share information.
-Additionally, many employees work on a hybrid schedule, where they are partially in the office and partially remote.
+The workplace continues to evolve, and the need for communication and collaboration is more important than ever.
+Digital technology is reshaping the way people work.
+Employees bring tablets, laptops, and smartphones into meetings as ways to share information.
+Additionally, many employees work on a hybrid schedule, partially in the office and partially remote.
 One of the most impactful ways companies can create a collaborative space is by introducing an interactive whiteboard into their meeting rooms.
-With an interactive whiteboard in a business setting, meeting attendees can use their personal handheld devices to share their information with all participants using the interactive display, whether working in the office or remotely.
+With an interactive whiteboard in a business setting, meeting attendees can use their personal devices to share information with all participants using the interactive display, whether working in the office or remotely.

 5 Do's and Don'ts of Virtual Meeting Etiquette